 Can you tell us about your current position?

-I’m an internal audit & corporate anti-fraud apprentice, working between both the internal audit function as well as the anti-fraud team at the London Borough of Barnet.
+I’m an internal audit and corporate anti-fraud apprentice, working between both the internal audit function as well as the anti-fraud team at the London Borough of Barnet.
 Alongside this, I’m currently completing my professional CIPFA qualification to become a qualified accountant.

 What made you choose a career in public finance?